Elmwood Players

 August 26th - 29th

-Drama - A moving, brutal look at the introduction of psychotherapy in the early 20th century.
+Drama - A moving, brutal look at the introduction of psychotherapy in the 19th century.
 It is a tale about the importance of being able to tell your story, and of empathy, kindness and humanity

 Steel Magnolias